California Accidental Release Prevention Program (CalARP)

 Regulated substances are chemicals that pose a major threat to public health and safety or the environment because they are highly toxic, flammable or explosive.
 Some businesses in San Mateo County store or handle regulated substances during the course of their work.

 - Nitric acid

-Prior to submitting an RMP, businesses must complete a CalARP Program registration form and submit it to San Mateo County Environmental Health.
-After you register the regulated substance, you will need to prepare and submit an RMP within the allotted time frame.
+Prior to submitting a RMP, businesses must complete a CalARP Program registration form and submit it to Environmental Health Services.
+After you register the regulated substance, you will need to prepare and submit a RMP within the allotted time frame.

 Risk Management Plans

 Subject businesses, also referred to as stationary sources, and must develop a RMP to prevent or minimize an accidental release of a regulated substance.
 The RMP requires that businesses develop and maintain emergency response procedures to be implemented if a release of a regulated substance occurs.